datajoint/datajoint-elements/install.md

                         revision=revision)
         ```

-+ Directory organization
-    + After downloading, the directory will be organized as follows

 + We will use this data as an example for the tutorial notebooks for each
     workflow.
 If you use for own dataset for the workflow, change the path
     accordingly.

++ Directory organization

     + `workflow-array-ephys`
         <details>